ABSO-FLUTE-LY SERENE: Peter Phippen releases new album, ‘Into the Ancient’

 Grammy-nominated recording artist Peter Phippen released his new album, Into the Ancient, on Jan.
-7. It’s a 12-track album of haunting new age world music played on an assortment of ancient and modern flutes.
+7, his first project after signing with Projekt Records out of Portland, OR.
+It’s a 12-track album of haunting new age world music played on an assortment of ancient and modern flutes.
 The record features a captivating collage of the flutes’ translucent chimerical whisper, played skillfully by the Chippewa Valley-based music veteran.
 The album also features Ivar Lunde expertly expressing himself through subtle electronic sound images.

 “With these songs I employ antique instruments as antennae to directly channel the ancient voices of mature seedlings and allow their wails and whispers of time immemorial to be known to those who listen,” Phippen said.
 “Each vestige of spirituality played demonstrates magical significance not only through the music captured on this album but through the tangible energy that courses through the bamboo or wood as it sits in one’s hands.”

 Over the past three decades, Phippen has released 22 albums in a wide assortment of styles, this time settling on the natural folk genre with a penchant for creative and artistic musical improvisation.